python/typing/docs/spec/overload.rst

 in type evaluation, but it's worth considering.
 We could perhaps mitigate the slowdown by applying this behavior only when a constrained type variable is used in the call's signature.]

+[Eric's note for reviewers: What about expansion based on multiple inheritance?
+For example, if class C inherits from A and B, should we expand C into A and B for purposes of overload matching?
+This could get very expensive and difficult to spec, and it feels like a significant edge case, so I'm inclined to leave it out.
+No one has asked for this, to my knowledge.]